CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Project-Ready-Combined/Labwise/Lab-20.md

 ## Review

-In this lab, you have completed the following tasks:
+In this lab, you have completed the following:

 - Created a Group
 - Applied Microsoft Defender for Office 365 preset security policies
 - Activated a Microsoft Security Rule